Nokia Mobile Phone Business Bought By Microsoft

 While Microsoft will be granted a license to use Nokia's patents, Nokia will retain its patent portfolio.

-Microsoft will pay Nokia seperately for a four year license for use of the "Here" mapping service from Nokia.
+Microsoft will pay Nokia separately for a four year license for use of the "Here" mapping service from Nokia.

 This purchase build upon a 2 year joint venture between Nokia and Microsoft seeing Nokia handsets use the Microsoft Windows Phone Operating System on their mobile phone handsets, particularly in the Nokia Lumia range of handsets which have won a number of awards and experienced growing sales.